Nishant-Joshi-Bose/Product-Docker/test/MemTest/README.md

 ```
  pytest -vs test_memoryConsumption.py --network-interface <wlan0, eth0> --device <adb device id> --IsMandatoryDataPush=True --test-duration=<# of minutes between 1 and 29>
 ```

+Note: The connection to the Professor will time out if the duration is aet to 30 minutes or longer.
+Also, the duration of the test is actually longer than set e.g. duration=29 takes about an hour to complete

 The results are posted to the Grafana board here: http://ssg-dashboard.bose.com/d/SiehovKik/memory-cpu-disk-io-usage-overview-professor?orgId=1&from=now-2d&to=now

 **System Metrics**: